Signs of cats feeling stressed and what you can do about it

 - house soiling

-1. Make sure your cat has everything it needs
+1. Make sure your cat has everything they need

 It might seem obvious, but ensuring your cat has a litter tray, food and water bowls and even a scratching post can help reduce stress.
 Where you put these items can also have a surprising impact on your cat’s stress levels too.
 Keep litter trays away from eating areas, for example, and make sure your cat’s resources aren’t in an area with lots of noise or people.